webpack/webpack.js.org/src/content/api/cli.md

 `boolean`

-To generate project without questions.
-If passed, default answer for each question will be used.
+To generate a project without questions.
+When enabled, default answer for each question will be used.

 ## Flags